 \section{Abstract}

-Efficient channel state information (CSI) compression is essential in frequency division duplexing (FDD) massive multiple-input multiple-output (MIMO) systems due to the significant feedback overhead.
-Recently, deep learning-based compression techniques have demonstrated superior performance across various data types, including CSI.
-However, these methods often suffer from performance degradation when the data distribution shifts, primarily due to limited generalization capabilities.
-To address this challenge, we propose an online model fine-tuning approach for CSI feedback in massive MIMO systems.
-We consider full-model fine-tuning, where both the encoder and decoder are jointly updated using recent CSI samples.
-A key challenge in this setup is the transmission of updated decoder parameters, which introduces additional feedback overhead.
-To mitigate this bottleneck, we incorporate the bit-rate of model updates into the fine-tuning objective and entropy code the updates jointly with the compressed CSI.
-To reduce the bit-rate, we design an efficient prior distribution that encourages the network to update only the most significant weights, thereby minimizing the overall model update cost.
-Our results show that full-model fine-tuning significantly enhances the rate-distortion (RD) performance of neural CSI compression despite the additional communication cost of model updates.
-Moreover, we investigate the impact of update frequency in dynamic wireless environments and identify an optimal fine-tuning interval that achieves the best RD trade-off.
+Efficient channel state information (CSI) compression is essential in frequency division duplexing (FDD) massive multiple-input multiple-output (MIMO) systems due to the substantial feedback overhead.
+Recently, deep learning-based compression techniques have demonstrated superior performance for CSI feedback.
+However, their performance often degrades under distribution shifts across wireless environments, largely due to limited generalization capability.
+To address this challenge, we consider a full-model fine-tuning scheme, in which both the encoder and decoder are jointly updated using a small number of recent CSI samples from the target environment.
+A key challenge in this setting is the transmission of updated decoder parameters to the receiver, which introduces additional communication overhead.
+To mitigate this bottleneck, we explicitly incorporate the bit rate of model updates into the fine-tuning objective and entropy-code the model updates jointly with the compressed CSI.
+Furthermore, we employ a structured prior that promotes sparse and selective parameter updates, thereby significantly reducing the model-update communication cost.
+Simulation results across multiple CSI datasets demonstrate that full-model fine-tuning substantially improves the rate–distortion performance of neural CSI compression, despite the additional cost of model updates.
+We further analyze the impact of the evaluation horizon, the quantization resolution of model updates, and the size of the target-domain dataset on the overall feedback efficiency.